lRomul/ball-action-spotting/README.md

 ![header](data/readme_images/header.png)

-This repo contains the solution for the [SoccerNet Ball Action Spotting Challenge 2023](https://www.soccer-net.org/challenges/2023#h.vverf0niv2is).
+This repo contains the 1st place solution for the [SoccerNet Ball Action Spotting Challenge 2023](https://www.soccer-net.org/challenges/2023#h.vverf0niv2is).
 The challenge goal is to develop an algorithm for spotting passes and drives occurring in videos of soccer matches.
 Unlike the [SoccerNet Action Spotting Challenge](https://www.soccer-net.org/challenges/2023#h.x9nb4u9m441u), the actions are much more densely allocated and should be predicted more accurately (with a 1-second precision).